 The mentor must also write a letter of support showing his or her willingness to provide the necessary assistance to the candidate.

 In putting together their research team, applicants should not only carefully select mentors who have a record of independent funded research in a relevant area of science but also consultants who bring expertise to the table that will assist in the applicant’s development, says Phillips.
 For example, if a candidate proposes to include instrumentation as a major part of the research, he or she should consider including a psychometrician on the research team.
-“Individuals from multiple disciplines help to ensure a well-rounded learning experience [for the candidate],” Phillips adds.
+“Individuals from multiple disciplines help to ensure a well-rounded learning experience ,” Phillips adds.

 It’s important to keep in mind that your mentor does not necessarily have to be a nurse.
 When Veronica Clarke-Tasker, RN, PhD, MBA, MPH, assistant professor in the College of Pharmacy, Nursing and Allied Health Sciences at Howard University in Washington, D.C. applied for the grant, she chose an epidemiologist with expertise in cancer for a mentor.
 This helped broaden Clarke-Tasker’s perspective of her research in prostate cancer education and screening for African-American men.
 “You need to identify who has expertise in your area of interest and would be willing to mentor you through this process,” she says.

 Similarly, Eunice Choi Lee, RN, DNSc, assistant professor at the University of Illinois at Chicago College of Nursing, has one mentor from the nursing school and two mentors from outside nursing–one in public health and one from the medical school faculty.
 Lee, who is Korean American, feels that working with co-mentors from other disciplines has broadened her understanding of her research, which focuses on breast and cervical cancer screening in Korean-American women.
 Plus, research based in community health requires multidisciplinary work, she adds.